Community court

-In several countries including Australia, the United States, the United Kingdom, Canada, and South Africa, a community court is a neighborhood-focused problem-solving court that applies a problem-solving approach to local crime and safety concerns.
+In several countries including Australia, the United States, the United Kingdom, Canada, Israel and South Africa, a community court is a neighborhood-focused problem-solving court that applies a problem-solving approach to local crime and safety concerns.
 Community courts can take many forms, but all strive to create new relationships, both within the justice system and with outside stakeholders such as residents, merchants, churches and schools.
 Community courts emphasize collaboration, crime prevention, and improved outcomes, including lower recidivism and safer communities.
 Community courts are also sometimes referred to as community or neighborhood justice centers.

 In Australia, a community court is the name given to Indigenous court proceedings conducted in the Magistrates Court of the Northern Territory.

 Principles

 According to the Center for Court Innovation, community courts are animated by six key principles.
 They are: